How can I keep my indoor cat happy?

 • Upper respiratory disease

-What is environmental enrichment?
+What is environmental enrichment for indoor cats?

 Environmental enrichment is the process of making your cat’s environment more mentally and physically stimulating, to encourage normal feline behavior.

-By meeting your his physical and mental needs, you can reduce stress and boredom (and the undesirable behaviors that go with them) and improve your cat’s overall health.
+By meeting his physical and mental needs, you can reduce stress and boredom (and the undesirable behaviors that go with them) and improve your cat’s overall health.

 How to enrich your cat’s environment?